 - Choose healthy oils (coconut, olive, sunflower, walnut, etc.) over canola or vegetable oil.
 Stay away from hydrogenated oils.

-The best clean eating tip I can give is to make sure snacks are ready ahead of time.
+The best clean eating tip I can give is to make sure snacks are ready ahead of time, and this means snacks should be a part of your meal planning and meal prep routine.

 - Pyrex Simply Store Containers – I use these to store energy balls, tuna and chicken salad, vegetables, fruit, and whatever else.
 These are great containers to have available.

-- Pyrex mixing bowls – These are essential for whipping up a batch of energy balls or anything that needs mixing.
+- Pyrex mixing bowls are essential for whipping up a batch of energy balls or anything that needs mixing.

 - Small cooler bag – I use a small cooler all the time to transport clean eating snacks with me.